Last Updated on

 It was a splendid way to spend an afternoon.
 We enjoyed nearly three hours of relaxation time on Balos before it was time to head back to Kissamos for the drive back to Chania.

 A Vacation from the Vacation

-The other major day trip on this end of the island was hiking the Samaria Gorge, a rugged 6-hour hike that’s supposed to be fabulous.
+The other major day trip on this end of the island is hiking the Samaria Gorge, a rugged 6-hour hike that’s supposed to be fabulous.
 We could also have taken the local bus to any of a number of beaches along the coast.

-The room at Captain Vasilis was just as fantastic as we’d hoped.
-Twice as big as the one we’d been sharing for the past 3 nights and it even had a Jacuzzi tub overlooking the harbor.
-We’d been wishing for a giant tub to soak our tired legs for a week and finally we had one!
-Immediate plans were made to establish trade-off times in the tub.
+The room at Captain Vassilis was just as fantastic as we’d hoped.
+Twice the size of the one we’d been sharing for the past three nights.
+It even had a Jacuzzi tub with a million-dollar view of the harbor.

 The town was also heavily bombed during WWII and some of its unique atmosphere is due to a variety of nearly demolished buildings being reinvented as shops and restaurants.

 That afternoon we took one of the many glass-bottom boat trips available from Chania harbor.